People who play Burkart

 14K Gold Lillian Burkart Elite Flute, Korea

 Wol-Sook Lee was the youngest principal flutist of the Dae Gu City symphony orchestra in Korea in 1992.
-Wol-Sook Lee had several solo performances with Vienna Waltz Orchestra, Dea gu City Symphony Orchestra, The National Symphony Orchestra of Ukraine, Russia Tatarstan National Orchestra, Korea Festival Orchestra, Ukraine Symphony Orchestra, Kyeong Buk Symphony Orchestra, Dae Gu City Korean Music Company, And Internationally she had many solo recital including International Exchange Concert of Korea and Japan, Russia Gnesin’s Academy Recital, C.B.S Radio Broadcasting Recital, Japan Hamamatsu Yamaha Music Camp Recital.
+Wol-Sook Lee had several solo performances with Vienna Waltz Orchestra, Dea Gu City Symphony Orchestra, The National Symphony Orchestra of Ukraine, Russia Tatarstan National Orchestra, Korea Festival Orchestra, Ukraine Symphony Orchestra, Kyeong Buk Symphony Orchestra, Dae Gu City Korean Music Company.
+Internationally she has performed many solo recitals including International Exchange Concert of Korea and Japan, Russia Gnesin’s Academy Recital, C.B.S Radio Broadcasting Recital, and Japan Hamamatsu Yamaha Music Camp Recital.

 Currently, she is the principal flutist of the Dae Gu City Symphony Orchestra in Korea and teaches at Kei Myung University in Korea.
-She is also a music director and conductor of Calos Flute Ensemble which she founded and she has released 4 CDs.
+She is also a music director and conductor of Calos Flute Ensemble which she founded and has released several CDs.

 14K Gold Lillian Burkart Elite Flute, Korea